MPL 12.5x12.5x5 / N38 - neodymium magnet

 Disadvantages of neodymium magnets:

-- They can break when subjected to a powerful impact.
-If the magnets are exposed to impacts, we recommend using magnets in a steel housing.
-The steel housing in the form of a holder protects the magnet from impacts, and at the same time increases its overall strength,
+- They are prone to breaking as they are fragile when subjected to a powerful impact.
+If the magnets are exposed to impacts, it is suggested using magnets in a steel housing.
+The steel housing in the form of a holder protects the magnet from impacts and simultaneously increases its overall strength,

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

 Avoid drilling or mechanical processing of neodymium magnets.
-If the magnet is crushed into fine powder or dust, it becomes highly flammable.
+Once crushed into fine powder or dust, this material becomes highly flammable.

-Magnetic fields can interfere with compasses and magnetometers used in aviation and maritime navigation, as well as internal compasses of smartphones and GPS devices.
-There are neodymium magnets in every smartphone, for example, in the microphone and speakers.
+Strong fields generated by neodymium magnets interfere with compasses and magnetometers used in navigation, as well as internal compasses of smartphones and GPS devices.

-Keep neodymium magnets away from people with pacemakers.
+Keep neodymium magnets away from TV, wallet, and computer HDD.

 Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.